driscoll42/ebayMarketAnalyzer/Readme.md

   the feedback
 * quantity_hist: bool - default=False: Gets the full sold history of a multi-item listing.
 WARNING: This explodes run times
-* desc_ignore_list: List[str] - default_factory=List
+* desc_ignore_list: List[str] - default=[]: If populated, will check the sub_description field on eBay for keywords and if they exist, set ignore=1.

 #### Misc.
 Parameters

 * extra_title_text: str - default='': Extra text to add to the file name and plot titles
-* brand_list: List[str] - default_factory=List: If populated, will search for brands in the list in the title and populate a column with the brand found.
+* brand_list: List[str] - default=[]: If populated, will search for brands in the list in the title and populate a column with the brand found.
 This is case insensitive.
-* model_list: List[str] - default_factory=List: If populated, will search for models in the list in the title and populate a column with the model found.
+* model_list: List[str] - default=[]: If populated, will search for models in the list in the title and populate a column with the model found.
 This is case insensitive.

 #### debugging parameters